The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Measurement

 where $f_{\rm c}$ is the proportion of well-centered halos. $\Sigma_{\rm off}$ refers to mean surface density of mis-centered halos, which can be derived from

 where $P\left(R_{\rm off} \right)$ is the distribution of offset centers on radius and it is generally assumed to be Rayleigh distribution \citep{offcen2007}

+$\sigma_s$ represents the scatter of off-centered positions.
+In this work, we set it as a free parameter and use the halo radius $r_{\rm vir}$ as the unit.

 Given that our measurement radii significantly exceed the common virial radii of halos, the 2-halo term exerts a substantial influence on the ESD.
-According to \cite{yang2006}, the surface density of the 2-halo term is correlated with the galaxy-matter cross-correlation,
+Following \cite{van2013} and \cite{Wang2022}, the surface density of the 2-halo term can be expressed as,